nocobase/docs/docs/en-US/handbook/action-template-print/index.md

 #### Native Charts

 ##### Syntax
-Native charts do not rely on specific Carbone tags; data binding is performed within XLSX/ODS spreadsheets.
+Native charts do not rely on specific Template tags; data binding is performed within XLSX/ODS spreadsheets.
 In LibreOffice, they can be combined with `{bindChart()}`.

 ##### Example